 I literally had a Canon DSLR 5D Mark ii sitting in my cupboard for years and the thought of learning how to use it just overwhelmed me.
 I am not a comfortable learner.
 If something doesn’t flow naturally with me I need to find a way to make things click in my mind.
 I start on the most frustrating path of learning by simply doing, failing, trying again, giving up and revisiting over and over again.

 Not understanding basic camera fundamentals can make this task tediously difficult.
-I wanted things to be easier in my mind so I began reaching out to photographers whose work inspired me and in doing this realised the information being shared with me would likely benefit anyone else interested in learning photography and this was how The Creative Series was developed.
+I wanted things to be easier in my mind so I began reaching out to photographers whose work inspired me.
+In doing this I realised the information being shared with me would likely benefit anyone interested in learning photography and this was how The Creative Series began.

-The idea was to showcase fellow creatives and encourage them to share their story, the struggles and their creative vision.
-We all to often forget the story of the person capturing the image and this was the perfect opportunity to discover what inspired these individuals into their chosen field.
-In turn I hope it inspires others to pick up a camera and travel.
+The idea was to showcase fellow creatives and encourage them to share their personal story, the struggles and their creative vision.
+We often forget the journey of the person capturing the image or creating art and this was the perfect opportunity to discover what inspired these individuals into their chosen field.
+In turn I hope it encourages others to pick up a camera, or paintbrush and travel the world.